 A community foundation is accountable to the community it serves and demonstrates this accountability by regularly disseminating information on its programs, finances, investments, and spending policies.

-14.1 Does the foundation post its last three IRS Form 990s to its website or to GuideStar, or have a public disclosure statement that if they are filed they will be posted?
+14.2 Does the foundation post its last three IRS Form 990-Ts to its website or to GuideStar, or have a public disclosure statement that they will posted as they are filed?

 The Foundation Maintains Fund Records